mongodb/specifications/source/change-streams/change-streams.rst

 Response Format
 ---------------

+**NOTE:** The examples in this section are provided for illustrative purposes, and are subject to change without warning.
+Drivers that provide a static type to represent ChangeStreamDocument MAY include additional fields in their API.

 If an aggregate command with a ``$changeStream`` stage completes successfully, the response contains documents with the following structure:

 .. code:: typescript